Ten FAQs on sales promotions.

 These are useful activities for businesses of all sizes.

 Sales promotion is a method of increasing sales over the short term, to win business from competitors in a well-developed sector, where me-too products abound and differences between perceived benefits are slight or non-existent.
-Sales promotion is a powerful weapon in areas like newspapers, supermarkets and petrol.

 To many observers, sales promotion as practised by the big players produces dubious long-term effects.
 If you are always giving 50% off your new kitchen installation or double glazing, then even the most gullible person will realise it is not really a special offer.